btzy/CS4212-compiler/Bernard Teo Zhi Yi_pa2_readme.txt

 You should get an output like this:
 ```
-Testing test/default1 ...
+Testing test/default ...
 OK
-Testing test/default2 ...
+Testing test/expressions ...
 OK
-Testing test/fibonacci ...
+Testing test/fast_exp ...
 OK
-Testing test/many-func ...
+Testing test/loops ...
 OK
-Testing test/nest ...
+Testing test/multiclass ...
 OK
-Testing test/operator ...
+Testing test/overloading ...
 OK
-Testing test/string-literal ...
+Testing test/statements ...
 OK
-Testing test/test-all-grammar ...
-OK
 ```

-The `default1` and `default2` tests are those that came with the assignment.
+The `default` test is the one that came with the assignment.

-The `fibonacci` test is a small test that does a bit of recursive function calls.
-The `many-func` test has a lot of methods, and a few of the `new X()` syntax, which is a place in which Jlite differs from Java.
-The `nest` test does many tested if-statements.
-The `operator` test tries all the binary operators, and sprinkles some unary minus too.
-The `string-literal` test is for things like "\032" and "\x08".
-The `test-all-grammar` test is a catch-all that tests almost every production in the grammar.

-Note: When printing string literals, we do not add back the '\' characters.
-For example, `println("\\")` will turn into `Println("\")`.
-This is deliberate -- so that you can see that I actually have rules to recognise the escape characters.
-(If not, I could have treated "\n", "\r", "\\" etc as two separate characters.)
+The `expressions`, `loops`, `multiclass`, `overloading`, and `statements` tests are extensive tests that test all possible variations of the various parts of the compiler.
+The `fast_exp` test is a program that does exponentiation in logarithmic time (by repeatedly squaring the number).

 # Brief overview of the compiler
 The following is a brief overview of how the compiler works.